Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution: Additional Experimental Details

 \subsection{Model Details}

 Our model train with flash attention \citep{Dao2022FlashAttentionFA} with fused kernels wherever applicable.
 We also use the adaLN-zero time information network of \citep{Peebles2022ScalableDM} with $128$ hidden dimension.
 Following previous work, we parameterize the network with the total noise level instead of the time $t$.
+We also found it easier to postprocess the output of our network to form $s_\theta$, rather than outputting it directly.
+Concretely, we exponentiate (which maintains positivity) to be beneficial to avoid numerical errors and also found that scaling by $e^{\overline{\sigma}} - 1$ helps for absorbing diffusion.

 SEDD models have the same hidden dimensions, number of blocks, and number of heads as their corresponding GPT-2 models.
 However, SEDD models also use a separate word embedding matrix and output matrix.
 In total, SEDD small and SEDD medium have around 90M parameters and 320M non embedding parameters respectively (compared to GPT-2 small 86M and GPT-2 medium 304M non-embedding parameters respectively).